-In failing health and nearly blind from a mining accident, Thomas Pearce turned the ranch over to his sons William John and Tom Jr. in the late 1920s and moved into Golden.
+In failing health and nearly blind from a mining accident, Thomas Pearce turned the ranch over to his sons William John (pictured above goofing on the back of a cow) and Tom Jr. in the late 1920s and moved into Golden.
 The sons followed in the footsteps of their father, continuing to ranch together while raising their own families.
 More than 100 years later, members of the Pearce family still ranch in Golden Gate Canyon.

 Even though many of these buildings were numbered, dismantled, moved, and then reconstructed onsite—sort of like a giant jigsaw puzzle—you’d never know it today.
 Clear Creek History Park looks and feels like it was always here.
 A visit to Clear Creek History Park will take you back to a time when people, not so different from us, worked and played in the frontier towns of Colorado.

 This baby is the real thing—all original, it dates to at least 1878.
 Five different families called this place home before it was purchased by the Pearce family in 1919.
 William John and Susie Pearce raised their four children here beginning in the early 1920s or early 1930s.
 It’s rather large for the times with a sizeable addition for a kitchen and pantry and a big loft for storage and sleeping.